yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 <br/>

-4. Run the following command:
+4. Run the following command (by running this command, the database container is built and starts up):

 ```
 docker-compose up --build